 - The Anastasia Beverly Hills Contour Cream Kit (under $50.00) comes in Deep, Fair, Light, and Medium.
 Each set has six shades, so you can find your perfect match and go more or less dramatic by choosing different shades.
 A variety of shades makes it less likely you'll need to pick up new products when the seasons - and your skin color - change.
 This creamy formula is designed with bendability in mind.
 If those sound great but powders are more your thing, there's a powder version for the same price, available in three color ranges.

 - Also available for less than $50.00 is the Kat Von D Shade + Light Contour Palette, available at Sephora.
 This palette also includes six shades (powders), each specifically designed to mimic the colors of shadows and light to avoid looking too bronze or orange on the skin.
-The Shade + Light brush is sold separately for just over $30.00, and recommended for flawless application.

 - The Smashbox Step-by-Step Contour Kit is also under $50.00.
 It keeps things simple with just three colors (powders), a brush, and instructional cards that walk you through the process.
 Choose from the Light/Medium set or the Medium/Dark one.